portilhe/GCD-cp/CodeBook.md

 * mean: Mean value
 * std: Standard deviation

-This means that there are 66 measurement variables.
+This means that there are 66 measurement variables, which, as mentioned in the original Readme.txt file, are normalized to be within $[-1,1]$.
 Hence, in total there are 68 variables (with Subject and Activity).

 Finally, each measurement variable was averaged for each Subject and Activity: heach entry for the measurement variables represents the avarege of the observations for the Subject, Activity and corresponding measurement.